3aluw/3aluw/README.md

 - 👀 I’m interested in Web dev
 - 🌱 I’m currently learning more about Web3.0
 - 💞️ I’m looking to collaborate on any front-end project
-- 📫 How to reach me : email me at :2000abdallah2014@gmail.com
+- 📫reach me via email :2000abdallah2014@gmail.com

 <!---
 3aluw/3aluw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.